stbnrivas/dataModels/specs/StreetLighting/StreetlightControlCabinet/doc/spec.md

     -   Attribute type: List of [Text](https://schema.org/Text)
     -   Allowed Values: Those technical values considered meaningful by applications.
-        -   `astronomicalClock` .- The control cabinet includes an astronomical clock to deal with switching hours.
+        - `astronomicalClock` .
+The control cabinet includes an astronomical clock to deal with switching hours.
-        -   `individualControl` .- The control cabinet allows to control street lights individually.
+        - `individualControl`.
+The control cabinet allows to control street lights individually.

 -   `compliantWith`.
 A list of standards to which the cabinet controller is compliant with (ex. `IP54`)